serhatsari/Salaries/README.md

 ## File T1.m

-\n#import "T1.h"
+#import "T1.h"

-\n#import "Person.h" // p 2.
+#import "Person.h" // p 2.
 Not need to import Person.
 Actually there is no Person.h file

-\n// p 3.
+// p 3.
 You may want to import Person as a CoreDataClass #import "Person+CoreDataClass.h"

-\n// p 4. import CoreData framework to use NSManagedObjects
+// p 4. import CoreData framework to use NSManagedObjects

-\n#import "ProgressBar.h"
+#import "ProgressBar.h"

-\n@implementation T1
+@implementation T1

-\nstatic TestClassCallback savedCallback; // p 5. static block is ok but why?
+static TestClassCallback savedCallback; // p 5. static block is ok but why?
 Block Itself is a pointer and thread-safe

-\n- (void)doWorkWithPerson:(Person*)aPerson callback:(TestClassCallback)aCallback
+- (void)doWorkWithPerson:(Person*)aPerson callback:(TestClassCallback)aCallback

-\n{
+{

-\nsavedCallback = aCallback;
+savedCallback = aCallback;

-\n[self performSelectorInBackground:@selector(doVeryLongTask1:) withObject:aPerson];
+[self performSelectorInBackground:@selector(doVeryLongTask1:) withObject:aPerson];

-\n}
+}

-\n- (void)doVeryLongTask1:(Person*)aPerson
+- (void)doVeryLongTask1:(Person*)aPerson

-\n{
+{

-\ndouble p = 0.0; // p 6. not a problem but in most float is enough for progressbars
+double p = 0.0; // p 6. not a problem but in most float is enough for progressbars

-\n
-\n// p 7.
+// p 7.
 NSManagedObjects themselves are not thread-safe.
 If you save in the background, you need to merge your changes to other contexts using one of the Core Data system notifications, NSManagedObjectContextDidSaveNotification.

-\n
-\n// Do some actions.
+// Do some actions.

-\n// ...
+// ...

-\n// ...
+// ...

-\n[[ProgressBar instance] update:p]; // p 8.
+[[ProgressBar instance] update:p]; // p 8.
 Do not call UI func in the bacground thread.
 You cannot know when it will load.
 Even you cannot know if it will load or not.
 Maybe update method has a meain thread call, It is ok then.

-\n// Do more actions.
+// Do more actions.

-\n// ...
+// ...

-\n// ...
+// ...

-\n[[ProgressBar instance] update:p]; // p 9.
+[[ProgressBar instance] update:p]; // p 9.
 UI func in bg therad again.
 If update method not in main thread, Second call of this ui function covers the effect of the first call

-\n// Do final actions.
+// Do final actions.

-\n(savedCallback)(); // p10.
+(savedCallback)(); // p10.
 Block returns in background thread.
 It is ok but pay attention for it.

-\n}
-\n@end
+}

+@end